top of page

 • An excavator without a dozer blade can dig, but not shape.

-• And rental machines almost never come with the right tools for the final step.
+• Rental machines almost never come with the right tools for the final step.

-That’s why many operators walk away once the brush is gone — they simply don’t have the gear to finish the job properly.
+Many operators walk away once the brush is gone because they simply don’t have the gear to finish the job properly.

 Leveling vs. Grading—Don’t Get Confused